 Government & Public Sector Cybersecurity Market

-Palo Alto Networks (US) and Fortinet (US) are Leading Players in the Government & Public Sector Cybersecurity Market
+Leidos (US) and Booz Allen Hamilton (US) are Leading Players in the Government & Public Sector Cybersecurity Market

-The government & public sector cybersecurity market is projected to grow from USD 47.82 billion in 2025 to USD 70.54 billion by 2030 at a CAGR of 8.1% during the forecast period.
-This growth is driven by national cybersecurity strategies and stricter regulatory mandates aimed at protecting critical infrastructure and government digital assets.
-Public-private coordination is also becoming more structured to improve threat preparedness and response.
+The government & public sector cybersecurity market is expected to grow from USD 84.99 billion in 2026 to USD 142.93 billion by 2031, at a CAGR of 11.0% during the forecast period.
+This growth is driven by national cybersecurity strategies and stricter regulatory mandates focused on safeguarding critical infrastructure and government digital assets.
+Public-private coordination is also becoming more organized to enhance threat preparedness and response.

-Countries such as Australia, the United Arab Emirates, the United Kingdom, India, and the United States are strengthening cyber laws, task forces, and oversight frameworks.
-These efforts focus on securing government networks and improving cyber readiness across public agencies, supporting sustained demand for cybersecurity solutions and services.
+Countries such as Australia, the UAE, the UK, India, and the US are enhancing cyber laws, task forces, and oversight frameworks.
+These initiatives aim to protect government networks and boost cyber readiness across public agencies, driving ongoing demand for cybersecurity solutions and services.

 To know about the assumptions considered for the study download the pdf brochure